cj-mills/christianjmills/_posts/2020-11-12-Barracuda-PoseNet-Tutorial-4.md

 Finally, we'll store the location data for the current key point at the corresponding index in the `keypointLocations` array.

 ![store_position](\images\barracuda-posenet-tutorial\store_position_2.png)

+## Summary

+We finally have the estimated key point locations relative to the source video.
+However, we still don't have an easy means to gauge the model's accuracy.
+In the next post, we'll map each key point location to a `GameObject`.
+This will provide a quick way to determine if the model is outputting nonsense as well as what scenarios the model struggles with.

 ### Next: [Part 5](https://christianjmills.com/Barracuda-PoseNet-Tutorial-5/)